2024 Scholarships - Cumberland County | CampusReel

 2024 Cumberland County Scholarships

 Cumberland County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 26% of Cumberland County residents in Maine over the age of 25 have graduated with a professional degree - 51% have completed high school.
+Despite high costs, 40% of Cumberland County residents in New Jersey over the age of 25 have graduated with a professional degree - 40% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Cumberland County residents in Maine will continue to need help paying for college.
-7,843 men and 7,372 women are enrolled in grades 9-12 while 7,396 men 9,595 women are currently undergraduates in college.
+It’s clear that Cumberland County residents in New Jersey will continue to need help paying for college.
+4,895 men and 4,498 women are enrolled in grades 9-12 while 2,640 men 3,535 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Cumberland County residents and can help pay for school in a variety of ways.
 Cumberland County scholarships, whether they are exclusively available to Cumberland County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Cumberland County residents.

 How much total award money and scholarships are available for Cumberland County residents?